AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Conclusions

-A set of control experiments with fixed turbidity and different coagulant dosage was carried out with the increment function of ProCoDA.
-In general, with the current design of system, when the turbidity was relatively low, the particle removal efficiency .
-The target effluent turbidity of this experiment was no more than 3 NTU, in order to comply with the standard AguaClara system.
-Our minimum turbidity is now around 6 NTU, as we used a low coagulant dose and our method of manufacturing synthetic wastewater is different from other research groups.
-The effect of premixing makes our turbidity more difficult to remove."
+By conducting series of control experiments, we tested the impact of humic acid, coagulant dosage and suspension type on flocculation process, we also directly compared the one-stage and two-stage coagulant addition method by carrying out one- and two-stage trials alternately.

+Humic acid was proved to have a negative impact on the flocculation process, which was aligned with the existing research outcomes, the way

+At this point, the lowest effluent turbidity we got for one-stage and the two-stage addition was 1.90 and 2.53 respectively, both values can meet the requirement of AguaClara filtration system.
+Two-stage coagulant addition performed better than one-stage when dealing with high turbidity raw water with HA, it can form floc blanket in a shorter period and has lower effluent turbidity.
+Compared with other research teams, our method of manufacturing synthetic wastewater was different.
+The effect of premixing made our turbidity more difficult to remove, but we still achieve the 3 NTU goal with a relatively low coagulant dosage.

+In some of the trials, it was found that two-stage coagulant addition needed more time than one stage addition to forming floc blanket.
+However, in trials with relatively low turbidity, the formation of floc blanket was not seen when using one-stage addition while there was one when using two-stage addition.
+More experiments are needed to validate the existence of such trade-off.

+In general, two-stage coagulant addition transformed from a hypothesis to a valid research idea in the past academic year, it has the potential to improve the particle removal efficiency of the traditional water treatment process, and it's a research task that worth more study.

 <div class="alert alert-block alert-danger">
 Revise the second sentence because I don't understand what it is trying to say.
 </div>

-It was found that two-stage coagulant addition needed more time than one stage addition to form floc blanket.
-However, in trials with relatively low turbidity, the formation of floc blanket was not seen under the same condition when comparing one-stage and two-stage.
-No significant difference was observed in terms of the lowest turbidity between one stage and two stage addition experiment under the same parameters.

-In the rest semester, both one stage and two stage experiments would be continued.
-If the hypothesis of 2-stage hypothesis was validated, a model could be created to guide the amount of coagulant dosage in water treatment plant, and potentially lessen the coagulant used, which could cut down the operational cost.

 <div class="alert alert-block alert-danger">
 Update this last paragraph at the end of research this semester.